Koba42COO/Nonlinear-approach-to-The-Rheimann-Hypothesis-/README.md

-# Nonlinear-approach-to-The-Rheimann-Hypothesis-
+# Nonlinear-approach-to-The-Reimann-Hypothesis-
-Nonlinear approach to The Rheimann Hypothesis
+Nonlinear approach to The Reimann Hypothesis